Take This Job and Shove It (album)

-Take This Job and Shove It is the seventeenth studio album by American country music artist Johnny Paycheck.
-The album was released in November 1977, his second release of the year, via Epic Records.
-It was produced by Billy Sherrill.

-Take This Job and Shove It is Paycheck's most commercially successful album, being certified Platinum by the RIAA.
-It also contains his most well-known song, the David Allan Coe-written title song.
-It was his only Number One hit on the Billboard Hot Country Singles chart.
-Two other singles released from this album, "Colorado Kool-Aid" and "Georgia in a Jug", reached 50 and 17, respectively.
+Take This Job and Shove It is the seventeenth album released by country music artist Johnny Paycheck.
+It was his second album released in 1977 (see 1977 in country music) and is his most commercially successful album, being certified platinum by the RIAA.
+It contains his most well known song, the David Allan Coe-written title song.
+It was his only single ever to reach #1 on the Country charts.
+Two other singles released from this album, "Colorado Kool-Aid" and "Georgia in a Jug", reached #50 and #17, respectively.